awead/docker-strangelove/README.md

 # docker-strangelove
-...or, why I stopped worrying and learned to love the container.
+## or: How I Learned to Stop Worrying and Love the Container